 - Eating street food can be one of the favorite elements of a trip.
 It can remain a favorite element if a few considerations are made. - Choose freshly fried and well-cooked foods. - Some diseases and bugs don't get killed when food is simply reheated. - Use common sense when eating from street/food vendors.

 General Health

 - Seek medical care if you are not well.

-- Practice safe sex; use a condom.
+- Practice safe sex.

-- An enjoyable experience is the goal.

 - Be smart about traveling and don't take unnecessary risks while abroad.

 Other Travel Health Considerations